-In many B2B organisations, post-sale teams are still caught in a reactive cycle—responding to tickets, chasing usage, and trying to save renewals.
+In many B2B organisations, post-sale teams are still caught in a reactive cycle—responding to tickets, chasing usage, and trying to save on renewals.
 But this model no longer scales.
 Your best customers expect proactive, personalised engagement.
 And your teams need to deliver high-touch outcomes without growing headcount.

 That’s where agentic AI comes in.

 In this article, I’ll explore how to evolve your post-sale motion with agentic AI—intelligent systems that don’t just wait for input but act with purpose.
-You’ll get the framework for leading your team through the four stages of agentic maturity, see how AI agents are helping leaders scale without sacrificing quality, and understand what it takes to get your organisation ready.
+You’ll get the framework for leading your team through the four stages of agency maturity, see how AI agents are helping leaders scale without sacrificing quality, and understand what it takes to get your organisation ready.

 Why post-sale teams must shift from reactive to proactive